How we are helping

 Multi-sectoral policy priorities and approaches

-In 2014-15, Australia’s aid program to Pakistan achieved the following results:
+In 2015-16, the key achievements of Australia's aid program to Pakistan included:

-- Over 1,493 women survivors of domestic violence accessed critical support services.
+- Helping 3,800 women survivors of domestic violence to access critical support services.

 Our changing program

-We have consolidated our investments in health and education to fund single large multi-donor investments.
-Australia will conclude two smaller health investments this financial year - a prevention of blindness project and an integrated maternal newborn and child health program.
-The total number of new Australia Award scholarships has reduced from 60 in 2014-15 to approximately 20 in 2016-17, while increasing provision of targeted short-courses in areas of strong demand.
+We have consolidated our investments in health and education to fund single large multi-donor investments in nutrition and primary education.
+The total number of new Australia Award scholarships has reduced from 60 in 2014-15 to approximately 40 in 2016-17, while increasing provision of targeted short-courses in areas of strong demand.